 NOTE: When judging instability, the competitor should stop and hold the landing for three seconds prior to turning to salute.
 Counting to 3 (seconds), regardless of the size of the step(s), taking one step results in a 0.1 deduction; taking two steps results in a 0.2 deduction; and taking three or more steps results in a 0.3 deduction.
 THIS STRESSES THE LACK OF STABILITY OR NUMBER OF STEPS TAKEN.
 Although technically, "instability" includes arm waving and/or body movement, the Technical Committee agreed to exclude those from these clarifications.
 If an aesthetic judge feels there is too much movement, they can increase the deduction on the last skill - the movement is probably a direct result of how they completed that skill anyway.

-16.2 Touching the landing mat with one hand 16.3 Touching the landing mat with both hands 0.5 pt 16.4 For falling to the elbows, knees, or hands and knees 16.5 For falling to seat or placing hand(s) or elbows behind body 0.7 pt 16.6 For falling to front, back, head 16.7 For touching anywhere outside the landing zone 16.8 For landing the dismount outside the landing zone

-16.2-16.8 will also result in loss of skill and termination of pass if occurs prior to feet landing.
+16.2.
+Touching the landing mat with one hand 0.4 pt 16.3.
+Touching the landing mat with both hands 0.5 pt 16.4.
+For falling to the elbows, knees, or hands and knees 0.6 pt 16.5.
+For falling to seat or placing hand(s) or elbows behind body 0.7 pt 16.6.
+For falling to front, back, head 0.8 pt 16.7.
+For touching anywhere outside the landing zone 0.9 pt 16.8.
+For landing the dismount outside the landing zone 0.9 pt NOTE: 16.2-16.8 will also result in loss of skill and termination of pass if occurs prior to feet landing.

-17. Dismount Zone Deductions - Refer to chart on following page:
+Dismount Zone Deductions - Refer to chart on following page: